-My name is Nathan Winograd and I have worked in the animal protection movement for over 20 years.
+My name is Nathan Winograd and I have worked in the animal protection movement for 30 years.
 I am also a graduate of Stanford Law School, an attorney and former criminal prosecutor, and have held a variety of leadership positions including director of operations for the San Francisco SPCA and executive director of the Tompkins County SPCA, two of the most successful shelters in the nation.
 Under my leadership, Tompkins County, New York, became the first No Kill community in the U.S. I have also spoken nationally and internationally on animal sheltering issues, have written animal protection legislation at the state and national level, have created successful No Kill programs in both urban and rural communities, and have consulted with a wide range of animal protection groups, including some of the largest and best known in the nation.
-I am the author of six books and a number of news/magazine articles.
+I am the author of seven books and a number of news/magazine articles.
 My journalistic work has been widely featured in the Huffington Post, the Atlantic, Newsweek, and elsewhere.
 Moreover, Redemption won five national book awards and redefined the animal protection movement in the United States.
 (I am also the director of the No Kill Advocacy Center.)

 Do you believe that animals should be adopted from shelters, rather than purchased from commercial sources like breeders and pet stores?